firebase/geofire-js/README.md

 GeoFire is a JavaScript library that allows you to store and query a set of keys based on their geographic location.
 GeoFire uses Firebase for data storage, allowing query results to be updated in realtime as they change.
+GeoFire does more than just measure the distance between locations; it allows you to selectively load only the data within certain locations, keeping your applications light and responsive.

 ## Downloading